Why bagels have holes, challah is braided and matzah floats in soups - The Curious Origins of Jewish Foods

 • The manna that fell from heaven during the Exodus

-Why challah is sweet
+Why is challah sweet

 Shabbat, however, is meant to feel different from the rest of the week.

 Jewish law encourages people to honor Shabbat with better food than they would normally eat, and that included bread made from finer flour with eggs and sweetness added.
-The richer dough symbolized celebration, abundance, and rest after a week of labor.

 Not every Jewish community eats challah